google-deepmind/mujoco/doc/XMLreference.rst

    Armature inertia (or rotor inertia, or reflected inertia) of all degrees of freedom created by this joint.
 These are constants added to the diagonal of the inertia matrix in generalized coordinates.
 They make the simulation more stable, and often increase physical realism.
-This is because when a motor is attached to the system with a transmission that amplifies the motor force by c, the inertia of the rotor (i.e. the moving part of the motor) is amplified by c*c.
+This is because when a motor is attached to the system with a transmission that amplifies the motor force by c, the inertia of the rotor (i.e., the moving part of the motor) is amplified by c*c.
 The same holds for gears in the early stages of planetary gear boxes.
 These extra inertias often dominate the inertias of the robot parts that are represented explicitly in the model, and the armature attribute is the way to model them.